rajashree27/timer_stopwatch/README.md

- MVP checkpoints:
+ Practice assignment.

- You must have implemented a stopwatch that lets you start, stop and reset.
+ Implemented a stopwatch that lets us start, stop and reset.
- -done

- The stopwatch must display the number of seconds and milliseconds.
+ The stopwatch displays the number of seconds.
- -done(seconds)

- The timer must allow a user to manually enter the time using an inputbox, in seconds.
+ The timer allows a user to manually enter the time using an inputbox, in seconds.
- -done

- The user should be able to start, stop and reset the timer.
+ The user will be able to start, stop and reset the timer.
- -done

- The user should be able to toggle between the timer and the stopwatch using tabs just like the google timer.
+ The user will be able to toggle between the timer and the stopwatch using toggle button.
- -toggle button

- The timer should not increment twice if its already clicked -done
+ The timer does not increment twice if its already clicked